Out This Week

 Money Monster (Sony, cert 15)

 George Clooney is a TV share tipper – the sort who recommends buys, sells and holds with, literally, a song and dance – who is taken hostage by gun-toting unhappy punter Jack O’Connell, while producer Julia Roberts looks on from the gallery and, a pro to her cuticles, ensures the whole sorry mess is broadcast to the world.
 Jodie Foster makes one of her occasional forays into directing in what looks initially like a storming satire, or a comedy, or a tragedy, we’re not sure.
 And it’s nine tenths there, the “miss as good as a mile” evaluation being in the eye of the beholder.
-Sticking in my eye was Jack O’Connell, normally good, terrible here as the overwrought gun-waving representative of the one per cent who – not in this film anyway – doesn’t really get to have his day.
+Sticking in my eye was Jack O’Connell, normally good, terrible here as the overwrought gun-waving representative of the free-market jetsam who – not in this film anyway – doesn’t really get to have his day.
 Mister Deeds Goes to Washington is in there, with George’s super-slick Gorgeous George personality gradually morphing into James Stewart as bad banking guy Dominic West is increasingly brought into the frame and held to account, while O’Connell has to manage the harder task of turning into Al Pacino in Dog Day Afternoon as his scheme goes cock-eyed.
 Roberts, as so often, is perfect – capable, professional, human.
 Watch it as a farce, rather than as a reckoning with capitalism’s ills, and it’s a fun diversion.
 I’m not sure that’s what Foster had in mind though…

 Author: The JT Leroy Story (Dogwoof, cert 15)

 It turns out that the feted author JT Leroy wasn’t the teenage HIV+ son of a truckstop whore at all, but 35-year-old female Laura Albert, who didn’t exactly intend to take the hipster world for a ride.
 But everyone from Debbie Harry, Gus Van Sant, Bono, Asia Argento, Lou Reed, Billy Corgan and Michael Stipe paid homage of one sort or another when she started publishing books like Sarah and The Heart Is Deceitful Above All Things.
-But take them for a ride she did – until a bit of old-fashioned journalistic research by the New Yorker’s Stephen Beachy and the New York Times’s Warren St John blew her story out of the water, and it was revealed that JT Leroy was in fact being played by Albert’s sister-in-law Savannah, and that the real author was generally on hand at these initially rare but increasingly frequent public appearances – as the “manager” or “PA” or some such.
+But take them for a ride she did – until a bit of old-fashioned journalistic research by the New Yorker’s Stephen Beachy and the New York Times’s Warren St John blew her story out of the water, and it was revealed that JT Leroy was in fact being played at public appearances by Albert’s sister-in-law Savannah, and that the publicity-averse real author was generally on hand at these initially rare but increasingly events – as the “manager” or “PA” or some such.
 Does it matter that it was a woman and not a man who wrote these incendiary works (“It says Fiction on the cover”, as Albert points out)?
 And if so why?
 Not points dealt with in this documentary which sticks close to a chronological timeline of the entire messy affair – from largely self-hating Albert first coming up with the pen name (which, after all, is all it was) of Terminator to her final unmasking in 2006.
 No post-reveal assessment is made of the books either.
 Maybe it’s felt that they speak for themselves.
 However, most revealingly, and unintentionally, Author is an almost perfect emperor’s new clothes story about members of the rockerati clutching Leroy close like a security blanket.
 It says more about them, in a way, that it does about her.
 Which is why so many of them are furious this documentary was ever made.

 Ingrid Bergman: In Her Own Words (Soda, cert PG)